 Every bilingual household is different with regard to who speaks what language, the surrounding community and the temperament of the child.

-Just remember that you’re giving your child a wonderful gift that’ll last a lifetime.
+Just remember that by raising bilingual children you’re giving them a wonderful gift that’ll last a lifetime.